Last Updated on July 10, 2022 by Wishbonix

 You may also substitute the sea salt with the followings:

 Circle out of Stones

-When doing healing spells create the circle out of white stones or pebbles.
-For extra potency you may also paint the stones in light blue and place a crystal within the circle.
+When doing healing spells, create the circle out of white stones or pebbles.
+You may also paint the stones in light blue for extra potency and place a crystal within the circle.

 Circle out of Flowers